Chronic Digestive Problems In Your Dog IBD

 Yes, there are quite a few.

 Some dogs have idiosyncrasies that lead them to eat stuff they shouldn’t – chewing on sticks, eating leaves, excessive grooming, or getting into the garbage day after day.
 Others have family members and children who slip the dog stuff they want – but shouldn’t have.
 It is such a hard thing to resist.
-That can cause chronic loose stools – even containing blood – that cannot be easily distinguished from IBD.
+That can cause chronic loose stools – even containing blood – that cannot be easily distinguished from inflammatory bowel disease.
 It is not unusual for dog owners not to make the connection that these “dietary indiscretions” are occurring.
 Sometimes stool from these dogs needs to be collected on various days and passed through a screen or sieve by you or your veterinarian to identify offending materials that are irritating your dog’s intestines.
 Some of these dogs eat strange stuff because they are just quirky.
-But some probably have a deranged appetite (pica) – with IBD as the underlying cause as occasionally occurs in humans. (ref)
+But some probably have a deranged appetite (pica) – with IBD as the underlying cause as occasionally occurs in humans.

 What Signs Might I See If My Dog Has IBD Issues?